Marla Ridenour: Game 7 World Series loss shouldn’t obscure special bond in Indians’ special season

 Chicago Cubs Chris Bryant is safe at home as Cleveland Indians catcher Roberto Perez goes up to get the throw in the fifth inning after a double by Anthony Rizzo in Game 7 of the World Series on Wednesday at Progressive Field in Cleveland.
 (Phil Masturzo/Akron Beacon Journal)

-Chicago Cubs' Ben Zobrist is safe at home as Cleveland Indians catcher Roberto Perez puts on a late tag during the fourth inning of Game 7 of the World Series against the Chicago Cubs on Wednesday at Progressive Field in Cleveland.
+Chicago Cubs' Kris Bryant is safe at home as Cleveland Indians catcher Roberto Perez puts on a late tag during the fourth inning of Game 7 of the World Series against the Chicago Cubs on Wednesday at Progressive Field in Cleveland.
 (Phil Masturzo/Akron Beacon Journal)

 Cleveland Indians Jason Kipnis scores on a wild pitch in the fifth inning as Chicago Cubs pitcher Jon Lester covers the plate in Game 7 of the World Series on Wednesday at Progressive Field in Cleveland.
 (Phil Masturzo/Akron Beacon Journal)